10gic/vanitygen-plusplus/README.md

 Vanitygen plus!

 Forked from samr7/vanitygen ,
-then modified by Corey Harding to support Many Alt-Coins! with the following changes:
+then modified to support Many Alt-Coins! with the following changes:

-+Generate vanity addresses for 70+ coins!
++Generate vanity addresses for 80+ coins!
 +I also removed the prefix length limit, now capable of searching for a whole address.
 So technically this is capable of brute forcing a complete address if you have trillions of years to waste.
 +Manually merge changes from: cryptapus For -Y privkey values